 Keep scrolling to avoid the post-workout mistake that could be derailing your diet.

 First things first: If you beasted it in the gym and want a croissant with your coffee or a dessert after dinner, go for it.
 But if it becomes a regular occurrence or you’re distractingly starving after your workouts, you may not be fueling your body properly.
 “FitMiBODY is definitely a believer in the 80-20 rule when it comes to food.
-Eating healthy and nutritious foods 80% of the time and then allowing yourself to eat your other favourite foods 20% of the time,” says Lo.
+Eating healthy and nutritious foods 80% of the time and then allowing yourself to eat your other favorite foods 20% of the time,” says Lo.

 “That’s why we have a protein smoothie menu to cater to different tastes and needs.
 Our Neutral (290 calories) features chia seeds and almond butter, which are good for muscle recovery and repair, whereas our Naughty (430 calories) is chock-full of peanut butter—rich in healthy fats and potassium—and helps keep hunger at bay.”